How To Find A Job In 2021 - 5 Easy Ways

-The process of finding a job is different for each one of us and depends on the industry as well.
-Our team has analyzed and did research in multiple industries and professions to find the main general strategies that will help you get hired faster.
+Of course, the process of finding a job is different for each one of us.
+And a lot depends on the industry as well.
+Our team did some research by asking companies and recruiters for their insights on the best strategies to help people get hired faster.

 Remember that each network (family, neighbors, close friends, acquaintances, colleagues and co-workers) is part of another network.
 Therefore your outreach is higher than you think.

-Start by making a list of all the people you know that might have the knowledge or know someone in the industry or the company you want to apply and reach to them first.
+Make a list of all the people you know that might have knowledge or contacts in the industry or the company you want to apply with.
+Then reach out to them first.
 They can easily refer you or recommend to a key stakeholder in that company.

 3. Job Fairs

-- Create networking card that includes your name, email, phone number and optionally your website, blog or LinkedIn account.
+- Create your own business card that includes your name, email, phone number and optionally your website, blog or LinkedIn account.
 If you work in a creative industry, bring work samples from your portfolio that you can show off.

 - Have a power outfit for the job fair.
-Make sure you choose the right clothing style which should be professional and comfortable increasing your confidence.
+Make sure you choose the right clothing style, which should be professional and comfortable.

 - Make a list of questions for the recruiters.
 This will show that you are prepared and passionate about the job and will increase the chances of them remembering you.

-- Practice your personal pitch and the eye contact.
-The first impression matters the most.
-Therefore it is important that you show great communication skills through your introduction and by frequently maintaining eye contact.
+- Practice your personal pitch to make a strong first impression.
+It is important that you show great communication skills through your introduction and by maintaining eye contact.

 - Follow up with the recruiters from the companies you wish to work for.
 If you have their contacts, send them a thank you email or connect with them on LinkedIn.